 Find a website or YouTube video that will take you through some poses and stretching at home.
 Again, try and find out as much as you can about the instructor beforehand via reviews and testimonials, or even email them to ask about suitability.

 You might only manage a few simple poses for a minute or two each day - and that’s fine!
 This is not about doing hours and hours of holding difficult poses whilst in a meditative state, it’s about making your back - and you - feel better.

 If some poses increase your pain, check that you are doing them correctly - filming yourself might be a good idea, if they continue to make you worse, stop doing them - they might just not be for you.

 Finally, as always, if in doubt, if your symptoms are increasing, or you have any concerns, seek professional medical advice.

 What else is good for back pain?

 If you want to try something else other than yoga for your back pain, then you could try some simple stretching exercises, and we’d always recommend following those recommended by a qualified physical therapist.
+We also have a feature on 10 stretches to do every day.
 Again, you should make sure that any exercises are not making your pain worse, and probably start with just a few simple exercises to see how your back reacts.
 You can always add more in as you go along.

 If you want to seek professional help, it may be worth consulting with your family doctor initially, but then seeking out a qualified physical therapist, chiropractor, or osteopath for some treatment.